mlafeldt/chaosmonkey/README.md

 Go client to the [Chaos Monkey REST API](https://github.com/Netflix/SimianArmy/wiki/REST) that can be used to trigger and retrieve chaos events.

-I primarily started the project for controlled failure-injection during GameDay events (in combination with this [Docker image](https://github.com/mlafeldt/docker-simianarmy)).
+I started the project for the purpose of controlled failure-injection during GameDay events (in combination with [this Docker image](https://github.com/mlafeldt/docker-simianarmy)).

 ## Go library